 Unfortunately, when we finally got to the beach we discovered the swing was broken.
 It was still a gorgeous beach and we took a little break to enjoy the sun.
 Kirby Cove is also a campground.
 I would love to come back here and sleep under the stars!

 We hiked back up the hill and grabbed our bikes.
 Our next stop was Sausalito.
-This little beach town was incredibly cute!
+This little beach town was incredibly cute.
 I wish we had more time to walk around but we had to rush and catch our ferry.
-There were many cute boutiques and pretty views.
+There were many unique boutiques and pretty views.
 I am definitely returning next time I am in San Fran!

 It was really convenient to be able to bring our bikes on the ferry.
 The ferry brought us to the Ferry Building which is similar to Lonsdale Quay in North Vancouver or the Granville Island Public Market.
 We enjoyed walking around and checking out the vendors, before biking back through the city to return our bikes.
 By this time, it was late afternoon and rain started to lightly dribble.
 Our timing was perfect!
 We grabbed some snacks and headed back to the hotel to relax for a bit.
 We were all exhausted from biking all day!